NachoDevs/AI_Systems/AwarenessSystem/README.md

 	}

 	///<summary>
-	/// Checks if the object is in front of the player
+	/// Checks if the object is in front of the character
 	///</summary>
 	private bool CanSee(Transform target)
 	{